top of page

 Pottstown, PA - 8/31/25

-I've been attending L'oe Show (organized by Jaime Orr) since the first year when it took place inside of the local Coventry Mall.
-L'oe Show, in my opinion, is the must-attend event for Volkswagen enthusiasts in the Northeast, picking up the mantle of the true spirit of large scale enthusiast events like Waterfest and H2Oi from years past.
+I've been attending L'oe Show (organized by Jaime Orr) since the first year when it took place inside of the local mall.
+L'oe Show, in my opinion, is the must-attend event for Volkswagen enthusiasts in the Northeast, and embodies the true spirit of large scale events like Waterfest and H2Oi from years past.
 This was my first year attending as a registered show car owner (well, registered show car lessee I guess...).

 Taken from the sunroof while in the queue.